 - By gaining a better understanding of adversaries' behavior, you can develop better countermeasures. - By putting adversaries on notice that you may gather enough evidence to allow successful prosecution or other punishment, you may deter attacks.
 This tends to work better against adversaries within your organization than against adversaries on the other side of the Internet.
-You should coordinate in advance with legal counsel on appropriate policies and notices. - By quickly detecting a successful attack, you can limit the damage, and by obtaining accurate information about the extent of the damage, you can avoid overly conservative responses, such as reinstalling software on uncompromised systems.
-Overly conservative responses not only take time and money, they also require system downtime.
-Thus, an overly conservative response magnifies the damage done by an attack.
+You should coordinate in advance with legal counsel on appropriate policies and notices. - By quickly detecting a successful attack, you can limit the damage, and by obtaining accurate information about the extent of the damage, you can avoid overly aggressive responses, such as reinstalling software on uncompromised systems.
+Overly aggressive responses not only take